My Quiet Kitchen

 • unsweetened cocoa or cacao powder

-• ground cinnamon and ginger, optional
+• ground cinnamon and ginger - optional but delicious!

-• 3 very ripe bananas
+• 3 very ripe bananas - the skins should have plenty of dark spots

 • maple syrup - for moisture and sweetness